Channeling quantum criticality

-The entropy of a subsystem at the four RG fixed points is shown in Fig.~\ref{fig:RG-ZX}.
-For a single interval, we find that they all satisfy Eq.~\eqref{eq:SA_main} with the same $\Delta^{(2)}_{\mathcal{I}\mathcal{N}} = 1/16$.
+The mutual information between subsystems at the four RG fixed points is shown in Fig.~\ref{fig:RG-ZX}.
+For complementary intervals, we find that they all satisfy Eq.~\eqref{eq:IA_main} with the same $\Delta^{(2)}_{\mathcal{I}\mathcal{N}} = 1/16$.
 For the identity channel, the operator $\phi^{(2)}_{\mathcal{I}\mathcal{N}}$ is the branch-point twist operator, with the scaling dimension $c/8 = 1/16$.
 The fact that the scaling dimensions coincide for dephasing channel and identity channel was also observed numerically in Ref.~\cite{Alcaraz_2013_universal}.
 In order to distinguish the channels, we compute the Renyi mutual information $I^{(n)}(A,B)$ of two disjoint intervals.
 We see that the scaling dimensions of $\Delta^{(2)}_O$ vary among the four fixed points.
-These dimensions can be understood analytically in terms of local operators in the two-copied Ising model, see appendix for details.
+These dimensions can be understood analytically in terms of local operators in the two-copied Ising model \footnote{See \cite{supp} for details, which contain references \cite{Shapourian_2017_negativity,Liu_2022_vertex,Zou_2020_conformal,Shapourian2019PRA,Shapourian2019scipost,Murciano2022,Cardy_2017_bulk,zhuGeneration2020a,anand2022holographic,Huang_2020_predicting,Elben_2020_mixed,Li2022Entanglement,10.21468/SciPostPhys.6.3.029}.}.

 Finally, we study the Renyi negativity $N^{(3)}_A$ of a subsystem $A$ under dephasing noise, see Fig.~\ref{fig:NT}.
-For dephasing in $Z$ direction, we find a logarithmic scaling with continuously changing coefficients, which is an indication of a continuous set of RG fixed points.
-For dephasing in $X$ direction, even with a small strength $p$, the Renyi negativity obeys an area law, in agreement with the previous observation that the channel flows to complete dephasing.
+For $Z$-dephasing, we find a logarithmic scaling with continuously changing coefficients, which is an indication of a continuous set of RG fixed points.
+For $X$-dephasing, even with a small strength $p$, the Renyi negativity obeys an area law, in agreement with the previous observation that the channel flows to complete dephasing.
+We also observe that a weak $Y$-dephasing is an irrelevant perturbation, indicated both by the $g$-function and the scaling of $I^{(2)}(A,\bar{A})$ and $N^{(3)}(A,\bar{A})$.
+Indeed, we find in Fig.~\ref{fig:NT} that for $Y$-dephasing with small $p$, the coefficient of the log scaling of negativity does not change with respect to the initial pure critical state, i.e. the one with $\mathcal{I}$ channel.